Sylvia Kristel: Personal life

 In September 2006, Kristel's autobiography Nue (Nude) was published in France.
 The writing was translated into English as Undressing Emmanuelle: A Memoir, by Fourth Estate, 2 July 2007, in which she described a turbulent personal life that was blighted by addictions to drugs and alcohol, and her quest for a father figure, which resulted in some destructive relationships with older men.
 The book received some positive reviews.

 She had her first major relationship with Belgian author Hugo Claus, who was more than two decades her senior.
-Their union produced her only child, a son named Arthur, who was born in 1975.
-She left her husband for British actor Ian McShane, whom she had met on the set of the film The Fifth Musketeer (1979).
+Their union from 1973 to 1977 produced her only child, a son named Arthur, who was born in 1975.
+She left her husband for British actor Ian McShane, whom she had met in 1976 on the set of the film The Fifth Musketeer (1979).
 They moved in together in Los Angeles, where he had promised to help launch her American career.
 However, their five-year affair led to no significant career break for Kristel, but a relationship she describes in her autobiography as "awful – he was witty and charming, but we were too much alike."
 She began using cocaine about two years into their relationship.
 This proved her downfall, although at the time she thought of it as a "supervitamin, a very fashionable substance, without danger, but expensive, far more exciting than drowning in alcohol – a fuel necessary to stay in the swing."
-Sylvia Kristel also had a relationship with French singer Michel Polnareff.
+Sylvia Kristel also had a year-long relationship with French singer Michel Polnareff.

 Kristel was interviewed in 2006 for the documentary Hunting Emmanuelle.
 She described how she made a number of poor decisions due to an expensive cocaine addiction.
 One of those mistakes included selling her interest in Private Lessons to her agent for US$150,000; the film grossed more than US$26 million domestically.
-After McShane, she married twice, first to Alan Turner, an American businessman.
-That marriage ended after five months, and she later married film producer Philippe Blot.
-She spent a decade with Belgian radio producer Fred De Vree, until his death in 2004.
+After McShane, she married twice, first in 1982 to Alan Turner, an American businessman.
+That marriage ended after five months, and she later married film producer Philippe Blot (1986–1991).
+She then spent a decade with Belgian radio producer Fred De Vree, until his death in 2004.